petersbob/MME/Readme.md

 It was built off of the work done by github user altf4 on his [SmashBot] (https://github.com/altf4/SmashBot) AI project.

-###How what do I need to use it?
+###What do I need to use it?

 + A mac or linux computer.
-We hope to be able to expand to windows sometime in the future.
+We hope to be able to run on Windows sometime in the future.
-+ Install chuck.
++ ChucK, a free audio programming language.

 Mac: you can install it with [homebrew](http://brew.sh/)
 ```
 brew install chuck
 ```

-Linux: your package manager may have a copy
+Linux: your package manager may have a copy.
 + fedora
   ```
   dnf install chuck